SaltedBlowfish/zsh-shellcolor/README.md

 # zsh-shellcolors

-ShellColors is an Oh My Zsh plugin that changes the terminal background color based on the presence of a `.shellcolor` file in the current directory.
-This can help visually distinguish different projects or directories.
+ShellColors is an Oh My Zsh plugin that automatically updates your terminal background color based on the presence of a `.shellcolor` file in the current directory or one of its parent directories.
+The plugin also provides a command interface to set, unset, and manage the `.shellcolor` file.

 ![2024-06-17 16 18 23](https://github.com/SaltedBlowfish/zsh-shellcolor/assets/6200478/33c1cf81-8e9c-423c-94e8-2d78fc0cb366)